cedricwalter/cedricwalter.github.io/_posts/2004-09-03-best-heli-for-hard-3d.md

  The TT50 is a good engine and require no so much tuning as the os50, through I will recommend you to wait for the new os50 with the new carb.
 Here we are flying with 1% nitro (!) because in europe, nitro can cost an arm and a leg, even with 1% the TT50 run with stuning performance.
  If you like the EMS setup as I do (120Â° ccpm), you may want to have it on the raptor too, a compagny is now selling a unofficial conversion kit.
 Consider this as an upgrade.
  I do not know the sceadu 50, so I can not help you, maybe you can ask on runryder, there is a hirobo section for sure.
-The machine is old and all problems are known-&gt; this is good
+The machine is old and all problems are known-> this is good
  If you are in a club, you may also take the same heli as your colleague if they are at the same level as you.
 It is always more fun to tune or pratice on the same machine.
  If you do not know this page [www.raptortechnique.com](http://www.raptortechnique.com/) I recommend you to visit it.